afrunt/h2-snapshots/README.md

 ```

 ### Usage
-Basically, you simply need to create new instance of the `H2Snapshot` in order to create the snapshot of the current state.
+Basically, you need to create the instance of the `H2Snapshot` class in order to create the snapshot of the current state.
 ```java
 import com.afrunt.h2s.H2Snapshot;
 //...